Patient Rights and Responsibilities

 - Communicate with health care providers in confidence and to have the confidentiality of your health care information protected.

 - Review, copy and request amendments to your medical records.

 - A fair and efficient process for resolving differences with your health plan, health care providers and the institutions that serve them.

-As a patient in the Military Health System, you have the responsibility to:
+As a patient in the Military Health System at Walter Reed National Military Medical Center, you have the responsibility to: